 Are you motivated by the never-ending discovery in the adventure of the outdoors?
 Are you passionate about sharing knowledge and helping future generations become comfortable and confident appreciators of the natural world and skilled wilderness wanderers?
 Working as an outdoor educator requires deep technical expertise in outdoor skills alongside hands-on training in the science behind experiential learning and how to create lasting impact for students.
 Outward Bound leads the outdoor education industry in both areas, providing a coveted foundation to jump-start an outdoor-involved career.

 The Outdoor Educator course is the most comprehensive Outward Bound course available, allowing you to work in and through the widest variety of wilderness environments and develop high level skills in each.
 Beyond preparing you for career opportunities in the outdoor industry, you may also earn academic credit in the field of Recreation and Outdoor Education.

 Toward the end of the course students will have the opportunity to practice the educational skills used to lead groups in a wilderness environment by facilitating a 3-day outdoor education overnight program for local students.
 The program may include hiking, rock climbing, rappelling, initiatives, games and a service project.
-Many students consider this the highlight of the course because it allows for the use of many of the skills that have been learned in the past six weeks.
-Two days of intensive training and practice led by the Outward Bound staff prepare students to fill the instructional role with confidence and competence.
+Many students consider this the highlight of the course because it allows for the use of many skills that have been learned in the previous six weeks.
+Two days of intensive training and practice led by the Outward Bound staff prepares students to fill the instructional role with confidence and competence.
 Afterwards students will receive direct, constructive feedback from Outward Bound staff about their performance.